RomarQ/smartts-sdk/documentation/docs/expressions/serialization.md

 ## Serialize data

-Serializes any value of packable type to its optimized binary representation, of type `TBytes()`.
+The expression `Pack` serializes any value of packable type to its optimized binary representation, of type `TBytes()`.

 - [TypeDoc](https://romarq.github.io/smartts-sdk/api/modules/expression.html#Pack)